ceph/ceph/doc/rbd/qemu-rbd.rst

 Usage
 =====

-The QEMU command line expects you to specify the pool name and image name.
-You may also specify a snapshot name.
+The QEMU command line expects you to specify the Ceph pool and image name.
+You may also specify a snapshot.

-QEMU will assume that the Ceph configuration file resides in the default location (e.g., ``/etc/ceph/$cluster.conf``) and that you are executing commands as the default ``client.admin`` user unless you expressly specify another Ceph configuration file path or another user.
+QEMU will assume that Ceph configuration resides in the default location (e.g., ``/etc/ceph/$cluster.conf``) and that you are executing commands as the default ``client.admin`` user unless you expressly specify another Ceph configuration file path or another user.
 When specifying a user,